jfroffice/automongobackup/README.md

+# This repo is a fork of https://github.com/micahwedemeyer/automongobackup

+The aim of this repo is to add docker container backup facility.

-# Maintainance
+# v0.21

-* Please notice that this Project is not under current/heavy development
-* If you would like to take ownership, get in contact with the maintainers
+- Add Docker Container Facility

-## Working with Docker
+## How to work with Docker

 This script allow you to make a dump in the host from a running mongo container, you just need to set __DOCKER_LINK__ and __DOCKER_CONTAINER__